AmeenNoor/eire-bnb/README.md

 ## Technologies Used
 ### Languages Used

+1. HTML
+2. CSS
-1. Python
+3. Python

-### Frameworks, Libraries and Programs Used
+### Frameworks, Tools, Libraries and Programs Used

 1. [Heroku](https://www.heroku.com/):
    Heroku was employed for project deployment.